Sufficient Statistic & The Sufficiency Principle: Simple Definition, Example

 You can think of a sufficient statistic as an estimator that allows you to estimate the population parameter as well as if you knew all of the data in all possible samples.

-Order statistics for iid samples are also sufficient statistics.
+Order statistics for independent and identically distributed (iid) samples are also sufficient statistics.
 This does not hold for data that isn’t iid because only in these samples, can you re-order the data without losing meaning.

 More formally, a statistic Y is said to be a sufficient estimator for some parameter θ if the conditional distribution of Y: T(X1, X2,…,Xn) doesn’t depend on θ.
-While this definition is fairly simple, actually finding the conditional distribution is the tough part.
+While this definition appears to be fairly simple, actually finding the conditional distribution is the tough part.
 In fact, most statisticians consider it extremely difficult.
-One, slightly easier, way to find the conditional distribution is to use the Factorization Theorem.

 f(x|θ) = g(T(X)|θ)h(x)